frederikja163/coolshop-application-assignment/README.md

 ## Creating Elasticsearch synonyms file
 We use Elasticsearch as our product database, and for powering our search system.
-Elasticsearch gives the oppotunity for providing a synonym file, consisting of words that are connected and should evaluate to each other during searcing.
+Elasticsearch gives the oppotunity for providing a synonym file, consisting of words that are connected and should evaluate to each other during searching.
 For example, if a user types "ps4" we want to also search for "playstation 4".

 We represent a synonym as a dictionary consisting of two text strings and a synonym type: `{'text1': 'ps4', 'text2': 'playstation 4', 'synonym_type': 'T'}`